Hello, David from affordable staff and we have?

 I think having Joyce, as long as I have the basic knowledge of Trello, Word, Adobe, you know all those basic computer skills.

-Everything else can be can be taught and shown and the best because it’s a recording in a webinar and Zoom that they can then keep going back to.
+Everything else can be taught and shown and the best because it’s a recording in a webinar and Zoom that they can then keep going back to.
 Absolutely.

 It’s the only way that I would train people now.
-If I went back and train an entire new team or something for another company, I would still do it that way.
+If I went back and train an entirely new team or something for another company, I would still do it that way.

 If another business owner is out there looking at outsourcing what advice would you have?

 I suppose I was going to as advice if another business owner out there looking at outsourcing, what advice would you have for them, what mistakes have you that you with with the second person into your team?
 Any suggestions?

 I think keep up with the regular Zoom, they are good to start with at least every day or the second day and slowly back but keep up with the regular zoom cause you’ll still develop that rapport with them and definitely get them involved in the whole team atmosphere instead like they are a personal assistant and never to be seen.
 I wouldn’t do that.

 What if there’s anybody out there at the moment that are thinking about weighing out their options thinking, Okay, I’m getting into that size I’m at the crossroads and I need to decide am I going to look at outsourcing.
 What did you do beforehand to do that research if you could offer any advice to anyone?